 Best Online Colleges

-Our 2020-2021 rankings are the first of their kind to use student salary and debt data from the government to highlight the best accredited online colleges.
+Our 2021-2022 rankings use student salary and debt data from the government to determine the best online colleges.
 For each online degree, we calculated a 10-year return on investment using these program-specific outcomes data.
-Schools with ROIs in the highest percentiles were ranked on our lists of the best colleges for online degrees.
-While the data reflect student experiences in all learning formats, program data were only used for schools offering online degrees in the subject.
-With coronavirus continuing to impact higher education programs across the country, choosing a college with a high return on investment is even more important.
-For additional information on what changes to expect, we've created COVID-19 FAQs and Resources.
+Schools with the highest ROI scores ranked on our lists of the best colleges for online degrees.
+While the data reflects student experiences in all learning formats, program data was only used for schools offering online degrees in the subject.

 ABOUT OUR RANKINGS: